Vertex AI Dispatch and Route Planner

 As noted above, Vertex never decides to delegate trips to an affiliate.

-If Vertex cannot fit your whole call schedule into the available shifts, it will leave some calls unassigned.
+If Vertex cannot fit your whole call schedule into the available shifts, it will hold some shifts late, or leave some calls unassigned.
 A dispatcher must review these leftovers and either fit them into the call schedule, or reschedule them, or call up additional crews, or delegate the calls to an affiliate.

 When performing a mid-day solve, Vertex will ignore any call already delegated to an affiliate.
 Such calls will remain delegated, or you can manually reassign them if Vertex is able to free up a time window in the call schedule.